begin with a free consultation (949) 870-3800

 4. Caught-In and Caught-Between Incidents

 These accidents occur when workers are trapped, crushed, or pulled into equipment or between objects.
 Though sometimes confused with struck-by hazards, they have distinct causes and often involve severe injuries.
+The following are more detailed explanations of scenarios that fall under this general category:

-- Caught-In Accidents: These involve workers pulled into unguarded machines, such as rotating gears or conveyor belts, often due to missing safety guards or bypassed controls.
+• Caught-in accidents: These involve workers pulled into unguarded machines, such as rotating gears or conveyor belts, often due to missing safety guards or bypassed controls.

-- Caught-Between Accidents: These happen when a worker is pinned between a moving object, like a vehicle or machine, and a fixed structure, such as a wall or barrier.
+• Caught between accidents: These happen when a worker is pinned between a moving object, like a vehicle or machine, and a fixed structure, such as a wall or barrier.

-- Trench Collapses: Trenches deeper than five feet require protective systems, such as shoring or sloping.
+• Trench collapses: Trenches deeper than five feet require protective systems, such as shoring or sloping.
 When these safeguards are ignored, workers may be buried under collapsing soil.
 OSHA’s 29 CFR 1926 Subpart P sets the standards for trench safety.

-- Machinery-Related Injuries: Construction machinery must be maintained and operated safely.
+• Machinery-related injuries: Construction machinery must be maintained and operated safely.
 Workers can be caught or crushed when equipment is used in confined spaces, lacks guards, or is not properly shut down.

 Reducing these risks requires thorough training, clear communication, and a commitment to enforcing job site safety procedures at every level of the project.